junxit/us-congress-bills-114/bill.md

 >     - **(B)** An explanation of the use of the master promissory note.
 >     - **(C)** An explanation that the borrower is not required to accept the full amount of the loan offered to the borrower.
 >     - **(D)** An explanation that the borrower should consider accepting any grant, scholarship, or State or Federal work-study jobs for which the borrower is eligible prior to accepting Federal student loans.
->     - **(E)** A recommendation to the borrower to exhaust the borrower’s Federal student loan options prior to taking out private loans, an explanation that Federal student loans typically offer better terms and conditions than private loans, an explanation of treatment of loans made under part D and private education loans in bankruptcy, and an explanation that if a borrower decides to take out a private education loan—
+>     - **(E)** A recommendation to the borrower to exhaust the borrower’s Federal student loan options prior to taking out private education loans, an explanation that Federal student loans typically offer better terms and conditions than private education loans, an explanation of treatment of loans made under part D and private education loans in bankruptcy, and an explanation that if a borrower decides to take out a private education loan—
 >       - **(i)** the borrower has the ability to select a private educational lender of the borrower’s choice;
 >       - **(ii)** the proposed private education loan may impact the borrower’s potential eligibility for other financial assistance, including Federal financial assistance under this title; and
 >       - **(iii)** the borrower has a right—
->         - **(I)** to accept the terms of the private education loan within 30 calendar days following the date on which the application for such loan is approved and the borrower receives the required disclosure documents, pursuant to section 128(e)(6) of the Truth in Lending Act; and
+>         - **(I)** to accept the terms of the private education loan within 30 calendar days following the date on which the application for such loan is approved and the borrower receives the required disclosure documents, pursuant to section 128(e) of the Truth in Lending Act (15 U.S.C.
+1638(e)); and
->         - **(II)** to cancel such loan within 3 business days of the date on which the loan is consummated, pursuant to section 128(e)(7) of such Act.
+>         - **(II)** to cancel such loan within 3 business days of the date on which the loan is consummated, pursuant to section 128(e)(7) of such Act (15 U.S.C.
+1638(e)(7)).
 >     - **(F)** An explanation of the approved educational expenses for which the borrower may use a loan made under part D.
 >     - **(G)** Information on the annual and aggregate loan limits for Federal Direct Stafford Loans and Federal Direct Unsubsidized Stafford Loans.
 >     - **(H)** Information on how interest accrues and is capitalized during periods when the interest is not paid by either the borrower or the Secretary.